top-banner-colour.jpg

 These strong colour cues can even override the actual flavour of the food.
 Studies on social drinkers, wine students and wine experts have found that adding an odourless, tasteless red dye to a white wine causes it to be described as a red wine.2,3 And when our colour cues are completely mixed up or absent, this can throw us into confusion.
 For instance, limited edition white Skittles (which retained the different flavours despite each being coloured white) had consumers baffled.
 Meanwhile, modernist chefs are starting to mix up colours to create unusual dining experiences, such as chef Heston Blumenthal’s confusing orange and beetroot jellies.

-Using completely unexpected food colours is also a frequent marketing ploy to gain attention and boost sales.
-These efforts include Burger King Japan’s all-black burgers coloured with bamboo charcoal and squid ink, and a green tomato ketchup launched by Heinz to promote the first Shrek film.
+Using completely unexpected food colours is a frequent marketing ploy to gain attention and boost sales.
+These efforts include Burger King Japan’s all-black burgers coloured with bamboo charcoal and squid ink and a green tomato ketchup launched by Heinz to promote the first Shrek film.
 “Blue-coloured food and drinks are becoming increasingly popular amongst Instagrammers, bloggers, and food marketers.
-Because very few foods are naturally blue, these unusual products stand out on the shelf and hence capture our attention – we notice it” says Professor Spence.
+Because very few foods are naturally blue, these unusual products stand out on the shelf and hence capture our attention – we notice it,” says Professor Spence.

-Can color impact how much we eat?
+Can colour impact how much we eat?

 But why are we drawn to unusual colours in food?
 One of the leading theories is sensory-specific satiety: if our senses constantly receive the same stimulus, we simply get bored.
-“Even if you love banana milk, for example, as you keep drinking it you will eventually no longer want any more, you have become satiated,” says Professor Spence.
-“We can become satiated to flavours, but also to textures, and even colours.
+“Even if you love banana milk, for example, as you keep drinking it, you will eventually no longer want any more, you have become satiated,” says Professor Spence.
+“We can become satiated to flavours, but also to textures and even colours.
 This is why candy-covered chocolates like Smarties come in an array of colours, to keep our interest.”
 Numerous studies back this up – we generally help ourselves to more of a food product if it comes in a more varied array of colours.4 Curiously, one study found that participants consumed more yoghurt when three types were offered compared with one – even when the colour varied but not the flavour.5

 It appears we also tend to underestimate quantities when a variety of colours are present.
-In a study where participants were asked to try and pour out M&Ms until they reached a specified amount in a bowl, the participants poured 12% more into a bowl when the sweets were multicoloured, rather than a single colour.6 “We propose that a single colour makes the food appear like a single overall large mass whereas varied colours break up this large perceptual mass” says Professor Joe Redden from the University of Minnesota, who led the study.
+In a study where participants were asked to try and pour out M&Ms until they reached a specified amount in a bowl, the participants poured 12% more into a bowl when the sweets were multicoloured rather than a single colour.6 “We propose that a single colour makes the food appear like a single overall large mass whereas varied colours break up this large perceptual mass”, says Professor Joe Redden from the University of Minnesota, who led the study.
 “This suggests that people should be more vigilant when serving themselves varied mixes; more is there than they think.”

 It doesn’t even have to be the food!

 Various studies have shown that we even respond to colour cues in product packaging, plates and cutlery.
-In a study on popcorn, participants perceived a salty variety as tasting much sweeter when served out of a red bowl, and a sweet variety as being saltier when served from a white bowl.7 The colour of the surrounding environment can also have an effect: in one experiment, tourists were willing to pay more for a wine when they sampled it under blue or red light compared with green or white lighting.8
+In a study on popcorn, participants perceived a salty variety as tasting much sweeter when served out of a red bowl and a sweet variety as being saltier when served from a white bowl.7 The colour of the surrounding environment can also have an effect: in one experiment, tourists were willing to pay more for a wine when they sampled it under blue or red light compared with green or white lighting.8

 Related articles